 Baby Arugula has a soft peppery quality, so it pairs perfectly with the sweet oranges and beets.
 Arugula is available year-round but is at it’s finest in the winter.
 Save time and buy the beets pre-cooked at the market.

-There are so many flavor elements that make this arugula salad a favorite of ours, but you can add or subtract additional ingredients to make it your own, as well.
-The key is to use the freshest ingredients possible, and the best extra virgin olive oil.Jump to Recipe
+There are so many flavor elements that make this arugula salad a favorite of ours, and you can add or subtract additional ingredients to make it your own.
+Below we will give you some ideas for substitute ingredients.
+The key to this salad is to use the freshest ingredients possible, and the best extra virgin olive oil for the vinaigrette.Jump to Recipe

-It’s best to prep everything in the salad right before you assemble it for the freshest flavor, except the vinaigrette, which can be made ahead of time.
+It’s best to prep everything in the salad right before you assemble it for the freshest flavor, except the vinaigrette and the beets which can be made ahead of time.

 - Prepare Classic Lemon Vinaigrette.
 See the directions below.

 - Slice the radishes thinly.
 Using a mandoline slicer will speed up the process and give you even slices.

 - Cut beets and avocados into medium-sized chunks of about 3/4 – 1″ in size.
 Choose a slightly firm avocado for the best results.

 - Supreme (segment) the orange.
 See the directions below.

 - Crumble the goat cheese.
 Chilled goat cheese is easier to crumble

 - Add all ingredients to a large bowl with the baby arugula and gently toss together.